croumegous/polytrade/subject.md

 You will have to implement a smiliar view which will at least be able to show a smoothed line of the current price across time, a candle bar view and an MACD line (the purple line on the screenshot below).
 Recreate and show the order book

 An order book contains a list of all pending orders on the market.
-Let say there is two sellers that sells 1 BTC at $50.000 and a seller that sells a BTC at $49.000, there will be only two informations in the order book: 2 BTC available at $50.000 and one BTC at $49.000.
+Let say there is 2 sellers that sells 1 BTC at $50.000 and 1 seller that sells 1 BTC at $49.000, there will be only two informations in the order book: 2 BTC available at $50.000 and one BTC at $49.000.
 It allows you how much a cryptocurrency is available at a given price.

 You will need to provide a reactive view of the order book.
 Simulate fake trades based on the order book